OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 If your Outlook add-in is a read add-in and is supposed to be activated when the user is viewing a message (including email messages, meeting requests, responses, and cancellations) or appointment, even though these items generally support add-ins, there are exceptions.
 Check if the selected item is one of those [listed where Outlook add-ins don't activate](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins).

 Also, because appointments are always saved in Rich Text Format, an [ItemHasRegularExpressionMatch](/javascript/api/manifest/rule#itemhasregularexpressionmatch-rule) rule that specifies a **PropertyName** value of **BodyAsHTML** wouldn't activate an add-in on an appointment or message that's saved in plain text or Rich Text Format.

-Even if a mail item isn't one of the above types, if the item wasn't delivered by a version of Exchange Server that's at least Exchange 2016, known entities and properties, such as sender's SMTP address, wouldn't be identified on the item.
-Any activation rules that rely on these entities or properties wouldn't be satisfied, and the add-in wouldn't be activated.

 ## Is the add-in manifest installed properly, and does Outlook have a cached copy?